nickttng/nickttng/README.md

 |---|---|---|---|
 |Heads down time, standups and/or brief 1:1 meetings|Large meetings and/or workshops|Heads down time, virtual tea/coffee/fika, informal 1:1s|Being a nightowl, I occasionally relax my mind by working on low-hanging fruits.|

-## Social Media
+## Social platforms

 Say hi [@nickttng](https://twitter.com/nickttng) on Twitter.
+I am also on [Goodreads](https://www.goodreads.com/user/show/5682026-nick-ng).

 For others like Facebook and Instagram, I might return someday.

 ## To be added or determined